 Johnson, Griffey and Rodriguez all fled Seattle in quick succession to start the decade—the latter two stars complaining of Safeco Field’s more spacious dimensions and cool marine air that favored pitching—but the Mariners only got better with a sturdier roster that included Japanese-born phenom Ichiro Suzuki, resulting in a spectacular record-breaking 116-46 effort in 2001.
 Suzuki remained hot for the rest of the decade, collecting 200-plus hits in each of his first 10 years, but the Mariners in general regressed with occasional bumps in the standings and no further postseason appearances.

-Like a helpless captain desperately trying to stabilize a ship whose steering has gone haywire, the Mariners have found it difficult to get its bearings on target as they near two full decades without a postseason appearance.
-A move to reduce field dimensions at Safeco Field (later renamed T-Mobile Park) in 2013 has provided the team with more power but little else.
+Like a helpless captain desperately trying to stabilize a ship gone haywire, the Mariners found it difficult to get its bearings on target as they neared two full decades without a postseason appearance.
+A move to reduce field dimensions at Safeco Field (later renamed T-Mobile Park) in 2013 provided the team with more power but little else.
 The local favorite became ace pitcher Felix Hernandez, who returned the love by signing a long-term contract with Seattle and, in 2012, tossed the Mariners’ first-ever perfect game.

 Highlights of the Mariners’ History on This Great Game:

 2001: Raising Arizona The Mariners put together an unbelievable regular season with an American League record-shattering 116 wins—but the postseason proves less successful once the M’s face the team that held the old record: The New York Yankees.